 Science: Day 1 will include information sessions and social activities, so you’ll need to be prepared for both.
 We suggest that you bring:

-- A drink bottle and warm clothes, as you’ll be spending time outside
+- A drink bottle and some sunscreen, as you’ll be spending time outside;

 - An umbrella (just in case)